Jonathan Tennyson (car designer): Suntera

 The SunRay, with its three wheels, is classified as a motorcycle, but due to the strength of the egg shaped design and crush-resistant materials used, is, as Anthony Locricchio, Suntera's CEO, explained, "...the world's safest 'motorcycle' because the whole body of the car becomes a helmet."

-In March 1995 "Suntera delivered a prototype pickup tuck version, known as a Pickette...to Hawaii Electric Light Co." and is "...building one for the Navy and two for the Air Force."
+In March 1995 "Suntera delivered a prototype pickup truck version, known as a Pickette...to Hawaii Electric Light Co." and is "...building one for the Navy and two for the Air Force."